...

 Step 2: Reserve a Trade Name

-Step 3: Get Initial Approval from DED
+Step 3: Get DED Initial Approval

 Step 4: Appoint a Local Service Agent (LSA)

-Step 5: Secure Suitable Office Space (Ejari)
+Step 5: Secure Office Space (Ejari)

 Step 6: Submit Required Documents